If you are a current parent and need to contact a member of staff please go to Myschoolportal

 Mr Peter Timmis

 Following the completion of my training, I worked for five years in Gloucestershire, teaching physics and also working in the 6th Form Centre of a large Cheltenham comprehensive school.
-I then spent five years working in a boarding school in Dorset where I ran a boys boarding house.
-It was from here that I made the move up to the Fens with my wife Kate (Head of English); arriving here in 2016 as Head of 6th Form.
-It is my absolute privilege to now be the School’s Deputy Head Pastoral and Designated Safeguarding Lead.
+I then spent five years working in a boarding school in Dorset where I ran a boys’ boarding house.
+It was from here that I made the move up to the Fens with my wife Kate (Head of English), arriving here in 2016 as Head of 6th Form.
+It is my absolute privilege to now be the School’s Senior Deputy Head Senior School and Designated Safeguarding Lead.
 Wisbech Grammar School is a wonderful place to work and learn.

 Deputy Head Academic